vishalcs05/test123/README.md

 ##### Explanation:

-1) Flask is used as application framework
+1) Flask is used as application framework.
-2) /api endpoint is giving the result in json
+2) `/api` endpoint is giving the result in json.
-3) /healthcheck endpoint is returning the health of application with http code 200, it also tells from which webserver request it reaching
+3) `/healthcheck` endpoint is returning the health of application with http code 200, it also tells from which webserver is serving the request.
-3) /addtosql endpoint it loading the csv in mysql if mysql table in already empty.
+3) `/addtosql` endpoint it loading the csv in mysql if mysql table in already empty.
 4) Using pymysql library to connect to mysql.